 Benefits of cows milk

-What other animal milks are out there?
+So, what other animal milks are out there?

 American buffalo are somewhat related to cows so it doesn’t come as a surprise that buffalo milk is an option.

-One cup of buffalo milk contains 237 calories and 17 grams of fat being saturated.It’s also higher in cholesterol than goats milk which has 27mg of cholesterol while buffalo milk has 46mg.
+One cup of buffalo milk contains 237 calories and 17 grams of fat, which is much higher than cow’s milk or goat’s milk.It’s also higher in cholesterol than goats milk which has 27mg of cholesterol while buffalo milk has 46mg.

 A cup of buffalo milk will provide 12% of your daily potassium needs, and fulfill 8.7% of vitamin A, 9.4% of vitamin C, 32% of calcium, and 1.6% of iron.